-As on date of this report, the Company has Dr. Sunil Gupta as Managing Director, Mr. Tushar Donda as Company Secretary and Compliance officer acting as Key Managerial Personnel in accordance with Section 203 of the Companies Act, 2013.
+As on date of this report, the Company has Dr. Sunil Gupta as Managing Director, Mr. Tushar Donda as Company Secretary and Compliance officer and Mrs. Falguni Rajanbhai Shah as Chief Financial Officer; acting as Key Managerial Personnel in accordance with Section 203 of the Companies Act, 2013.